 Seller: Better World Books, Mishawaka, IN, U.S.A.

-Condition: Good.
+Condition: Very Good.
 First Edition.
 Former library copy.
-Pages intact with minimal writing/highlighting.
-The binding may be loose and creased.
-Dust jackets/supplements are not included.
+Pages intact with possible writing/highlighting.
+Binding strong with minor wear.
+Dust jackets/supplements may not be included.
 Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
-Seller Inventory # GRP96677626
+Seller Inventory # GRP97989563